clarus/smart-print/README.md

 * a simple set of document combinators
 * multiple spaces collapsing and no trailing space
 * three printing modes: no splitting, splitting only when necessary, splitting at all spaces
+* a mode with automatic indentation on splitting

 Install
 -------